MohidFarhan/MohidFarhan.github.io/_posts/2025-08-02-limitations-of-schrodinger.md

 $\rho < 0$ if $|\psi \frac{\partial \psi^\star}{\partial t}| > |\psi^\star \frac{\partial \psi}{\partial t}|$

-This is the case when a plane-wave solution is applied.
-This violates the probabilistic interpretation of quantum mechanics, because probability density must always be non-negative.
+This is the case when a plane-wave solution of $\psi$ is applied.
+Note that this is an oversimplification, since the deep rooted cause of negative probability density were the negative energy solutions.
+Since both the causes lead to the same result, i.e. negative probabilities, I stuck to the simpler solution.
+One can see from (14) that negative energy solutions are not only allowed but necessary, and this equation fails to make sense of such solutions.
+Moreover, negative probability desnity violates the probabilistic interpretation of quantum mechanics, because probability density must always be non-negative.
 So, in trying to make our equation relativistically correct, we have introduced a fatal flaw: the Klein-Gordon equation allows negative probabilities.
 And not to mention all the other red-flags that we associated with this equation but a negative probability density is considered blasphemy in quantum mechanics.

 What now?
 ---